Support Athens by Locals!

 Nestled at the north slope of the Acropolis, Anafiotika is one of Athens’ most scenic neighborhoods.
-Lined with white-washed houses that resemble the design of the Cycladic architecture, this district looks nothing like the Greek capital.
+Lined with white-washed houses resembling the Cycladic architecture design, this district looks nothing like the Greek capital.

 Here is the story of Anafiotika and why it should definitely be on your to-do list.

-The history of Anafiotika begins in the mid 19th century.
+The history of Anafiotika began in the mid-19th century.

-At the time the carpenters and workers of the Cyclades were considered to be the best builders in Greece and it is said that the King himself invited them to Athens to refurbish his palace.
+At the time, the Cyclades carpenters and workers were considered the best builders in Greece, and it is said that the King himself invited them to Athens to refurbish his palace.

-Around 1840, builders from the Cycladic island of Anafi came to the Greek capital working on the palace of King Otto.
+Around 1840, builders from the Cycladic island of Anafi came to the Greek capital to work on King Otto’s palace.

 They started building their homes on the northern slope of the Acropolis and named their new neighborhood after their beloved island, Anafi.
 They followed the architectural style of their homes in the Cycladic islands.